WhitmanCS370/sp24-lab12/README.md

 * However, there is another bug.
 What is it?
 (If necessary, use `CTRL-C` to interrupt the program.)
 * What are all the classes defined in this version of the file viewer application?
+The bug is that when the terminal is smaller than the text and the cursor moves outside of the terminal but within the text it crashes.

 ### Section 6: Viewport
 Run
     python3 viewport.py 50 logfile
 Verify that you can scroll vertically through the text.
 * What are all the classes defined in this version of the file viewer application?
+CipBuffer, ClipCursorFixed, ClipAppFixed, ViewportCursor, ViewportBuffer, ViewportApp
 * Taking the file viewer application as a whole, do you find the code easy or difficult to read and understand?
 Why or why not?
 You might consider Ousterhout's idea of "classitis."
+Not particularly difficult to read, however the inheritence is pretty funky so the the whole program is a little difficult to grasp.

 ## Exercise 1: Quitting the application